JayZang/twitter-clone/README.md

 ## Build Setup

-Install all dependency packages:
-(assume has installed [Node](https://nodejs.org/en/) and Node Package Manager(NPM))
+Install all dependency packages: (assume has installed [Node](https://nodejs.org/en/) and NPM)

 ``` bash
 npm install
 ```

 Serve with hot reload at [localhost:8080](http://localhost:8080/):
-This step only display frontend, backend server is not started yet.
+This step only can display frontend, backend server is not started yet.

 ```
 npm run dev
 ```

-Start [MongoDB](https://www.mongodb.com/) (assume has installed):
+Start [MongoDB](https://www.mongodb.com/): (assume has installed)

 ```bash
 mongod --dbpath=YOUR_PATH_TO_STORE_DATA